Animal Role-Play

 Early fetish documentation

 - 1946–1959: Some of the earliest published images of animal play, especially pony play, appear in the bondage art and photography of John Willie in his magazine Bizarre, per Wikipedia's survey of animal roleplay.
-Pony play is also occasionally tied, playfully and apocryphally, to the medieval Phyllis and Aristotle legend (13th century), in which the philosopher is ridden like a horse.
+Pony play is sometimes nicknamed the "Aristotelian Perversion," tied playfully and apocryphally to the medieval Phyllis and Aristotle legend (13th century), in which the philosopher is bridled and ridden like a horse.

 - Mid-20th century: Across the 1940s and 1950s, pony play crystallised within fetish circles built around harness, tack, and bondage gear, establishing the equine strand of the practice.